Common Perceptions About Corporate-Owned Veterinary Practices:

 The following opinions often held by many people about the differences between privately-owned and corporate-owned veterinary practices are based on statements communicated on leading websites including veterinary practices, corporate consolidators, employee reviews, consumer reviews, press releases, and veterinary news websites.

-ACQUISITIONS ARE NOT PUBLICIZED:
+ACQUISITIONS ARE NOT PUBLICIZED — HIDE OWNERSHIP:

 - It is hard to tell the difference between an independent, locally owned and operated hospital from a corporate veterinary practice.
 These acquisitions tend not to be publicized, and there are no obvious changes that would alert clients to new ownership.
 Atleast not right away.
 Over the last few years, the acquisitions of private-owned practices by large corporations has accelerated.
-It is estimated that 25% of all veterinary practices are now corporate-owned in the United States.
+It is estimated that 1 OUT OF 3 veterinary practices are now corporate-owned in the United States.
 Large hospital groups view the corporatization of a practice as a marketing liability and may purposely avoid corporate ownership identification which is most likely to create a FALSE IMPRESSION to pet owners that the practice is independently owned and locally operated.

 - According to the CEO of Innovetive Petcare, a veterinary consolidator that owns and operates more than 75 animal hospitals, “a client of one of our practices might not even know that their veterinarian has joined a more extensive group…when they take their pet to the vet, the practice has the same name, and they still get the same great care from the vets and staff that they always have,” Mark Ziller said.